geleto/cascador-ai/README.md

     ```typescript
     const getTimeTool = create.Tool({
         description: 'Gets the current time for a specific timezone.',
-        parameters: z.object({ timezone: z.string() }),
+        inputSchema: z.object({ timezone: z.string() }),
         execute: async ({ timezone }) => ({
           time: new Date().toLocaleTimeString('en-US', { timeZone: timezone })
         })
     });
     ```

 2.  **Wrapping a Renderer**: For complex, multi-step logic that might involve LLM calls or data orchestration, you can wrap any other Cascador-AI renderer.
-The tool's `parameters` are passed as `context` to the wrapped renderer.
+The tool's `inputSchema` are passed as `context` to the wrapped renderer.

     ```typescript
     // Define a renderer to perform a specific task